-Table A.2 continued CONSTITUENCIES (3 INDICATORS) RANK RANK KEY QUESTIONS TIME 1 TIME 2 Do the user groups 0 1 2 3 who will be affected many important user groups are with a few imrelevant user by the actions of the user groups are aware of program's portant excepgroups under-Hen Mpoano Initiative goals and targets tions, user groups stand program unaware of the understand and supprogram's goals, but the degree of understand and goals and targets port its goals, stratestrategies and support varies support the and actively gies and targets? targets program support them Justification for the ranking: While many important groups in government, civil society and the market are aware of the program they do not yet know its goals, strategies or targets since these have thus far been expressed only in general terms.
-Is there public 0 1 2 3 there is little support for the Han public awareness public support surveys reveal Mpoano Initiative? public awareness is incipient is building up that there is wide of the program due to public public support education effor the program forts, positive and its goals and press coverage, targets endorsements from community leaders Justification for the ranking: During Phase 1 of the Initiative, selected stakeholders have participated in workshops and the community survey introduced the program to residents on coastal settlements.
+Table A.2 continued

+CONSTITUENCIES (3 INDICATORS) KEY QUESTIONS

+RANK RANK TIME 1 TIME 2

+Do the user groups who will be affected by the actions of the Hen Mpoano Initiative understand and support its goals, strategies and targets?

+many important user groups are unaware of the program's goals, strategies and targets user groups are aware of program's goals and targets but the degree of support varies with a few important exceptions, user groups understand and support the program relevant user groups understand program goals and targets and actively support them

+Justification for the ranking: While many important groups in government, civil society and the market are aware of the program they do not yet know its goals, strategies or targets since these have thus far been expressed only in general terms.

+Is there public support for the Han Mpoano Initiative?

+0 there is little public awareness of the program

+public awareness is incipient

+2 public support is building up due to public education efforts, positive press coverage, endorsements from community leaders surveys reveal that there is wide public support for the program and its goals and targets

+Justification for the ranking: During Phase 1 of the Initiative, selected stakeholders have participated in workshops and the community survey introduced the program to residents on coastal settlements.
 Media attention has been growing and a detailed communications plan is being developed.

-Do the institutions 0 3 1 2 that will assist in there is little while pertinent with few excepprogram implementing Han awareness of the institutions are tions pertinent recognized as Mpoano understand program within aware of the institutions important and and support its institutions that program their understand and legitimate by agenda? institutions that will be important degree of support support the will be involved partners during is unclear program and implementation have publicly in implementing endorsed it plan of action
+Do the institutions that will assist in implementing Han Mpoano understand and support its agenda?

+0 there is little awareness of the program within institutions that partners during implementation while pertinent institutions are aware of the program their will be important degree of support is unclear with few exceptions pertinent institutions understand and support the program and have publicly endorsed it

+3 program recognized as important and legitimate by institutions that will be involved in implementing plan of action